All animals have sex for pleasure

 Still, one could argue, for example, that when a fish releases sperm in the water, the experience of that fish is more akin to the experience of peeing in humans than that of orgasm.
 I am no specialist in fish reproduction, but for the sake of the argument, it could indeed be the case that, for fish, the experience of ejaculating is more like an experience of relief from discomfort than an experience of pleasure.
 This could potentially be verified by studying the brain of humans and fish.
 If it turns out that we have different brain regions responsible for typical sensations of pleasure such as orgasm, and another brain region responsible for relief from discomfort, such as peeing after holding it in for a long time, then we could check what area is active when a fish ejaculates and determine whether their experience is (probably) more similar to that of pleasure or to that of relief from discomfort.

 In the case of mammals, however, even in the absence of such data, it is only natural to assume that their experience is similar to ours.
 And in the absence of the capacity to plan for the long-term, it would be absurd to speculate that any animal actually has sex with the conscious intention to procreate.
-Ironically, although it is often said that “non-human animals have sex in order to reproduce”, if we interpret the question as a question about intention, then humans are in fact the only species that has sex in order to reproduce, and also the only species that has sex for reasons other than.
+Ironically, although it is often said that “non-human animals have sex in order to reproduce”, if we interpret the question as a question about intention, then humans are in fact the only species that has sex in order to reproduce.
 After all, only humans (in fact, only some humans) really know that sex leads to reproduction.

 Another concession I must make is that, although I still maintain that all animals experience some sort of immediate gratification during at least some instances of copulation, it is indeed possible that some animals have some complex intentions.
 Prostitution is a perfect example.
 This, however, is indeed an exclusive category, for an animal requires very advanced cognitive abilities in order to be able to engage in any such behavior.
 Humans are clearly an example, but perhaps also penguins and chimpanzees.